Falling Back in Love After Falling out of It

 Then, by doing that "something" we could take into our future a valuable experience and also a pride for handling the crisis so well.
 Not merely saving it, but also upgrading it, giving it a more mature version.
 It's also a precious lesson about our hearts sometimes playing little tricks on us, and then we have to step in with a conscious intent to bring those roaming hearts home.

-Well, if we can restrain our hearts from falling in love with every good looking person that comes around, than we might as well "put some sense" into those hearts and nourish our love for the person to whom we promised our love in that solemn moment - while meaning it at the time.
+Well, if we can restrain our hearts from falling in love with every good looking person that comes around, then we might as well "put some sense" into those hearts and nourish our love for the person to whom we promised our love in that solemn moment--- while meaning it at the time.

 I hope some of you unsure hearts might have found a little of a needed push in this article to try making more of your relationship with that special one in your life.